-BME offers status-only or non-budgetary cross-appointments to individuals qualified to make significant contributions to the educational and research activities of the Institute by leading innovative research programs and delivering high-quality education experiences for students.
-Specifically, these activities include (but are not limited to) teaching, supervision, committee/advisory service, and mentorship.
-In return, the Institute makes a commitment to further the academic activities and progress of all faculty appointees.
+The Institute of Biomedical Engineering (BME) offers status-only, adjunct and non-budgetary cross-appointments to individuals qualified to make significant contributions to the educational and research activities of the Institute by leading innovative research programs and delivering high-quality education experiences for students.
+Specifically, these activities include but are not limited to, teaching, supervision, committee/advisory service, and mentorship.
+In return, the Institute makes a commitment to further academic services and progress of all faculty appointees.

-While BME aims to foster cross-functional collaboration and research, collaboration itself does not provide a sufficient rationale for faculty appointment, nor does it warrant appointment consideration.
-All BME applicants must demonstrate supervisory competence by providing evidence of a quality training environment for students (e.g. possessing appropriate laboratory space, research equipment, and adequate funding, being available to provide mentorship/training, etc.) Furthermore, the type of training provided must be meaningful within the scope of the biomedical engineering discipline (i.e. training should advance the biomedical engineering skills of the trainee).
+In order to be considered for a BME appointment, all applicants must demonstrate supervisory competence by providing evidence of a quality training environment for students (e.g. possessing appropriate laboratory space, research equipment, and adequate funding, being able to provide mentorship/training, etc).
+Furthermore, the type of training provided must be meaningful within the scope of the biomedical engineering discipline (i.e. training should advance the biomedical engineering skills of the trainee).
+Please note that while BME fosters cross-functional collaboration and research, collaboration itself does not provide a sufficient rationale for Faculty appointment, nor does it warrant appointment consideration.

 - Hold a tenured (or tenure-track) position within an academic unit at the University of Toronto or hold a Scientist, Senior Scientist, or Clinician-Scientist position within a clinical unit at a University of Toronto affiliate hospital.

 - Have access to independent or shared lab space that is up and running for appropriate graduate training.